Overview

 Calgary +15 Skywalk

-The City of Calgary commissioned Steer to develop a clear wayfinding system that improves accessibility and makes it easier to use the +15 Skywalk network, attracting more people and creating a better overall experience.
+Therefore, The City of Calgary commissioned Steer to develop a clear wayfinding system that improves accessibility and makes it easier to use the +15 Skywalk network, attracting more people and creating a better overall experience.

-“I am honored that our diagram of this complex pedestrian network has also been selected to appear alongside some of the world’s best examples of cartographic design.
+“I am truly honored that our diagram of this complex pedestrian network has been selected and will appear alongside some of the world’s best examples of cartographic design.
+Being involved in the early development stages in understanding the geography and connections of the area, lead to this meticulously designed and beautiful map.

-I was involved in the early development stages in understanding the geography and connections of the area which then lead to this meticulously designed and beautiful map.
-I am overjoyed to have played my part in such a great project that is now spreading across Calgary with the installation of further signage.”
+Above all, I am overjoyed to have played my part in such a successful city wayfinding project that is improving access across Calgary with the installation of further signage.”
+Clare Seldon, Event Maps.

 Order your copy of the North American Cartographic Information Society (NACIS) Atlas of Design: Volume 7